-1 Advertisement Requirements include the number of days a notice must be placed in the newspaper and on the MPO website prior to when the review period begins.
+Advertisement Requirements include the number of days a notice must be placed in the newspaper and on the MPO website prior to when the review period begins.
+ATP is the Active Transportation Plan, which the MPO will initiate as a new Plan document in FY 2021/2022.
 N/A = not applicable.